Artemis II astronauts are set to return to Earth today. Here's what to expect

 "We have to get back," he said from the Orion capsule Wednesday.
 "There's so much data that you've seen already, but all the good stuff is coming back with us.
 There's so many more pictures, so many more stories, and, gosh, I haven't even begun to process what we've been through."

-All eyes will be on the heat shield — this is the piece of hardware beneath the capsule that protects the crew from the extreme temperatures during re-entry.
-NASA tested it out on Artemis I, the previous, uncrewed mission, and they found that the heat shield wasn't performing as designed.
+All eyes will be on the heat shield — this is the piece of hardware beneath the capsule that protects the crew from the extreme temperatures during reentry.
+NASA tested it out on Artemis I, the previous, uncrewed mission, and found that the heat shield wasn't performing as designed.

 "It's 13 minutes of things that have to go right," said Radigan.
 "I have a whole checklist in my head that we're going through of all the things that have to happen."